jvanev/jconfig/README.md

         .withConstraintValidator(new RangeValidator())
         .build();

-    // This line will throw because it's constraints have been violated
+    // This line will throw because its constraints have been violated
     // by the Port property in the config file var appConfig = factory.createConfig(ApplicationConfig.class);
 }